saturn597/mosaigraph/README.md

 [armstrong1.jpg](http://saturn597.github.io/mosaics/armstrong1.jpg)

-`hubbleimages` was a preprocessing file containing only about 1500 files. we couldn't use the `-u` flag because there weren't enough files.
+The preprocessing file `hubbleimages` referenced only about 1500 images.
+We couldn't use the `-u` flag because there weren't enough images to make each piece unique.

-Using the "slow" approach on Neil Armstrong looks like this:
+By the way, using the "slow" approach on Neil Armstrong looks like this:

 [armstrong2.jpg](http://saturn597.github.io/mosaics/armstrong2.jpg)